Back to Blog

 Strategic Blunders: Why Bright Students Fail CAT

 Every year, we see students with 9/9/9 profiles (stellar 10th, 12th, and Grad scores) fail to cross the 90th percentile in CAT.
-It's almost never a lack of intelligence; it's a failure of strategy.
+For those seeking structured guidance, picking the right CAT coaching in Jaipur is crucial, but it's almost never a lack of intelligence that holds them back; it's a failure of strategy.
 Here are the fatal mistakes you must avoid.

 Mistake 1: The "Syllabus Completion" Trap